• Airbnb

 7. Refunds don’t always work

 I’m almost a no refund host and strongly urge you to not provide refunds!
-Especially if a guest has stayed in your property, to reimburse used nights is almost always a no-no in my book.
+Especially if a guest has stayed in your property, to reimburse used nights is always a no-no in my book.

 We had a situation once that required the guests to go without hot water for an entire day and night.
 I thought I was going to have to offer a refund in that scenario but the guest just asked for a reduced rate the next time they booked!
 They loved the property so much they were willing to book again despite the issues they encountered.